AlgoMaster Logo

 Intuition

-Here's a useful observation: for any index j to be the middle element of a valid triplet, two things must be true:
+For any index j to be the middle element of a valid triplet, two conditions must hold:

-1. There's some smaller value to its left
+1. There is some smaller value to its left

-2. There's some larger value to its right
+2. There is some larger value to its right

-So what if we precomputed, for every position, the smallest value to its left and the largest value to its right?
-Then for each j, we just check if leftMin[j] < nums[j] < rightMax[j].
+So we precompute, for every position, the smallest value to its left and the largest value to its right.
+Then for each j, we check whether leftMin[j] < nums[j] < rightMax[j].

 Algorithm